Skip to contents

 • Each point represents matching quantiles from each batch.

-• The Solid dashed lines inside the shaded boxes represent each batch’s medians.
+• The dashed lines inside the shaded boxes represent each batch’s medians.

 • The upper right-hand text indicates the power transformation applied to the both batches (default is a power of 1 which is original measurement scale).
 If a formula is applied to one or both batches, it too will appear in the upper right-hand text.